The contribution of binary star formation via core-fragmentation on protostellar multiplicity: Results and discussion

 In \Cref{fig:separation_vs_SFE}, we plot the separations of all multiple systems for each simulation.
-For binaries, this is the true separation, but for higher order multiples, this may be the separation between stars and the centre of mass of an inner system, or two centres of masses, depending on the system configuration.
+For binaries, this is the true separation, but for higher-order multiples, this may be the separation between stars and the centre of mass of an inner system, or two centres of mass, depending on the system configuration.
 If a new sink particle ID is found in a system, we also annotate its formation pathways with a marker at the initial separation of the system.
-In \Cref{fig:separation_vs_SFE}, the blue boxes indicate systems that formed via bound core-fragmentation, the purple triangles indicate systems that formed via unbound core-fragmentation, and the red circles indicate systems that formed via dynamical capture.
+In \Cref{fig:separation_vs_SFE}, the blue boxes indicate systems that formed via bound core fragmentation, the purple triangles indicate systems that formed via unbound core fragmentation, and the red circles indicate systems that formed via dynamical capture.
 We see that all formation pathways occur throughout the simulations.
+Systems that have a small initial separation likely formed via dynamical captures when a stellar fly-by of a binary resulted in a three-body interaction that expels one of the original companions and captures the fly-by star resulting in a new binary system.

-We also see in each panel that many systems experience rapid orbital shrinkage, where the final separations of the systems is more than an order of magnitude smaller than the initial separation.
+In \Cref{fig:separation_vs_SFE}, we see in each panel that many systems experience rapid orbital shrinkage, where the final separation of the systems is more than an order of magnitude smaller than the initial separation.
+In \Cref{fig:close_sep_fraction} we show the fraction of separations that are below $100\au$ over time for all simulations.
+In all simulations, the fraction initially varies significantly due to small number statistics.
+However, after approximately SFE=0.02, a gradient starts to appear with the lowest mass and highest mass simulations having 60\% and 40\% of separations below $100\au$, respectively.
+We investigate the origin of this gradient by looking at how clustered the star formation is, and orbital evolution in the following sections.

 In \Cref{fig:formation_pathway_frac} we plot the fractions of systems that form via the different pathways for each simulation.
 The fractions are broadly consistent over all simulations.
-The fraction of systems formed via bound core-fragmentation varies between $35-45\%$, unbound core-fragmentation varies between $10-25\%$, and dynamical capture varies between $35-50\%$.
+The fraction of systems that formed via bound core fragmentation varies between $35-45\%$, unbound core fragmentation varies between $10-25\%$, and dynamical capture varies between $35-50\%$.

-When looking at only the systems that are born unbound, in the lowest mass simulations, more than a third of these systems follow the unbound core-fragmentation pathway.
-This drops to $20\%$ in the highest mass simulations.
-The inverse correlation between whether a star that is born unbound and later becomes bound to the star it was most bound to, or another star, may be due to the increasing stellar density with gas mass.
-In higher stellar density environments the likelihood of dynamical capture would increase.
+The fraction of systems formed through unbound core fragmentation decreases with gas density, and hence stellar density.
+This is probably caused by the more dynamic environment seen in the higher-density models, leading to a lower time scale for encounters with other stars.